 - Kevin Zegers

 We know you remember him from the "Air Bud" movies.
 C'mon.
 And if you don't know Zegers from those childhood classics, then maybe you remember him from "Transamerica."
-He also appeared in Canadian film "The Colony" and is set to have a recurring role in "The Mortal Instruments."
+He also appeared in Canadian film "The Colony" and has a recurring role in "The Mortal Instruments" -- which may or may not be returning to the big screen.